dimitrisDlt/Mini-3D-Church-Organ/README.md

 In the center of the application there is a 3D scene from a real catholic church, to emulate the vibe of playing a real church organ.
 With the mouse dragging you can change the perspective angle of the scene.

 That's it for now.
-More feature will be available on the near or distant future, depending on available free time.
+More features will be available on the near or distant future, depending on available free time.

 # Installation